- Tour Plan

 Nearby Casa Matsiguenka there are possibilities to visit a Macaw Clay Lick that attracts parakeets, parrots, and large macaws.
 At any time during the morning parakeets congregate and start to gather to eat the clay, which they need on their diet, this activity is only available during the dry season and depends on few other factors.
 The second accessible clay licks its located in the vicinity of the Limonal ranger station.
 Both attract medium-sized macaws, parrots, and much more parakeets.
 The Maizal Clay lick it’s probably the best one in terms of large macaws and abundancy but currently lack of infrastructure.
 Its located in the Intangible Manu Area (further up of Pakitza) not allowed yet for tourists to explore that far.
 Besides the mentioned clay lick the Blanquillo it’s fabled as the most visited but its located beyond the Park, in the lower Madre de Dios Basin.

 The navigation itself along the Manu River is one of the highlights of these excursions so most of the chances to see jaguars or other wildcats, big mammals (Tapirs, Capybaras), and large caimans are sighted on the river banks.
 More wildlife was reported during the dry season.

 The weather also plays a key role to perform good wildlife sightings, recommend times to venture for navigation would be early in the morning or late in the afternoon.
-It’s also a good time for exploring the river after heavy rain at any time or when friajes is gone.
+It’s also a good time for exploring the river after heavy rain at any time or when friajes (cold fronts) is gone.

 Tours hosted at the exclusive Casa Matsiguenka